 We have already had significant research success.
 Faculty members hold a number of grants, including an NIH R01, AHRQ, NIH and University of Wisconsin career development awards, and a number of smaller pilot grant awards.
 Additionally, our faculty are highly collaborative, serving as investigators on a number of funded research studies led by investigators in other departments and even other institutions.

-Most importantly, I would argue, is that our researchers work closely together to help each other develop personally and professionally.
+Most importantly, I would argue, our researchers work closely together to help each other develop personally and professionally.
 We accomplish this through career development activities, leveraging research experience and synergies, collaboration on projects, and mutual support to achieve our research and departmental goals.

 This is an exciting time in emergency medicine research at the University of Wisconsin-Madison.
 On this website you can learn about our interests and current projects.
 If you have any questions, interest in collaborating with us, or interest in joining us, please contact me.